nvisionative/nvQuickTheme/docs/SCSS.md

 // mixins will take variables but then needs to be before any mixin calls
 @import 'mixins/mixins';

-// normalize.scss is done first to establish it as the baseline but is still easily overwritten
-@import 'components/normalize';

 // our baseline file
 @import 'base';